redsymbol/amitools/README.md

 # Command Descriptions

-Unless noted otherwise, each command takes the following options:
+Unless noted otherwise, each command takes a -r/--region option.
+If supplied, this overrides the region specified using one of the methods above.
+All commands take an -h/--help option explaining how to use the tool.

-  - -r/--region  Operate on the given region

 ## ami-create-image